New working practices present new challenges, especially for those not accustomed to communicating remotely.

 - Delivering the content with maximum power and minimum distraction

-- Half-day (4 hour) small group session (max 4 people), comprising 60 minute modules.
+- Half-day (4 hour) group session, comprising 60 minute modules.
 Combination of theory/tools/techniques and practical exercises.

 - Individual practical assignment: to prepare content (up to 10 minutes) for virtual delivery.